 In addition, this is how the SBA defines a U.S. small-business concern:

-If you are a small or diverse business enterprise and want to work with PG&E, join us at one of the many outreach events we attend or host throughout the year.
+If you are a small business enterprise and want to work with PG&E, join us at one of the many outreach events we attend or host throughout the year.
 Determine if your capabilities and qualifications match up with our needs.
 After that, you may want to register as a small business in SAM System for Award Management (SAM).
 Lastly, create a PG&E supplier registration profile and check out current bid opportunities.

 Create your supplier profile with PG&E. Then visit PG&E Bid Opportunities to see if there are opportunities that might be a good fit.